- Your Product Type

 - about 10,000 sqm laboratory and office space

-Our Ecological Effects modelling Department was estabished in 2015 together with Dr. Elke Zimmer.
-Using ecotoxicological data from our own studies or from existing data, this refined risk assessment tool provides additional information for the environmental risk assessment of our clients.
-The department made a prosperous development in the meantime and our specialists contribute to the latest developments of modelling methodology and use.
+Our Ecological Effects Modelling Department was established in 2015.
+Using ecotoxicological data from our own studies or from existing client’s data, this refined risk assessment tool provides additional information for the environmental risk assessment of our clients.

 2010 - 2014